 South Africa: Entrepreneurship for girls in the townships (Agripreneurship)

-In the township of Diepsloot, Rhiza has turned a piece of land into an agricultural hotspot.
+In Orange Farm township, near Johannesburg, Rhiza has turned a piece of land into an agricultural hotspot.
 On this piece of land they want to train young women from the townships in agriculture and entrepreneurship.
 These girls often have little or no further education, find it difficult to find a job and in this way they get the chance to build a self-reliant existence.

 Self-sufficiency through own food production.